-Seafood Paradise – NEW Location At MBS, With Awesome Chilli Crab & Crab Bee Hoon
+Seafood Paradise – Awesome Chilli Crab & Crab Bee Hoon At Marina Bay Sands

 The sight of the Wok-Fried Bee Hoon with Sri Lankan Crab, all looking sumptuously hot with wok-hei, and crab juices absorbed into the bee hoon, got me all anticipated to try the new Seafood Paradise.